pillar-markup/Microdown/README.md

 ## Quick start
 ### Loading specific version

 To load the latest stable version load the master.
+If you have trouble loading in latest Pharo just execute the preloading.st script in the .github folder.
+This script will remove exiting Microdown package and clear the system.

 ```Smalltalk
 Metacello new